-Our wholly owned subsidiary, TomoTherapy leases approximately 153,000 square feet of product development, manufacturing and administrative space in three buildings in Madison, Wisconsin, as follows:
+Our wholly owned subsidiary, TomoTherapy Incorporated leases approximately 153,000 square feet of product development, manufacturing and administrative space in three buildings in Madison, Wisconsin, as follows:

-- An office building totaling approximately 61,000 square feet, which is leased to TomoTherapy until June 2018; - A manufacturing facility totaling approximately 56,000 square feet, which is leased to TomoTherapy until April 2018; and - A portion of an office building totaling approximately 36,000 square feet, which is leased to TomoTherapy until April 2019.
+- An office building totaling approximately 61,000 square feet, which is leased to TomoTherapy until June 2018; - A manufacturing facility totaling approximately 56,000 square feet, which is leased to TomoTherapy until June 2018; and - A portion of a warehouse building totaling approximately 36,000 square feet, which is leased to TomoTherapy until April 2019.

-Our wholly owned subsidiary, Accuray International Sarl, leases approximately 9,418 square feet of administrative space in Morges, Switzerland, which is leased to Accuray International until June 30, 2018.
+Our wholly owned subsidiary, Accuray International Sarl, leases two office buildings totaling approximately 15,000 square feet of administrative space in Morges, Switzerland, which are leased to Accuray International until June 30, 2018.